February 15, 2018

 - How Soon After Exposure do Symptoms Appear?

 - What are the Complications of Salmonella Infections?

 - What Do Restaurants and Retailers Need To Do?

 - Additional Information

-The U.S. Food and Drug Administration, along with the Centers for Disease Control and Prevention (CDC) and state and local partners, are investigating multiple Salmonella illnesses that are linked to imported frozen shredded coconut.
+The U.S. Food and Drug Administration, along with the Centers for Disease Control and Prevention (CDC) and state and local partners, investigated multiple Salmonella illnesses that are linked to imported frozen shredded coconut.

-- The FDA advises consumers not to eat recalled Coconut Tree Brand Frozen Shredded Coconut because the product has the potential to cause salmonellosis.
+- The FDA advised consumers not to eat recalled Coconut Tree Brand Frozen Shredded Coconut because the product has the potential to cause salmonellosis.

-- The recalled frozen shredded coconut has been linked to 27 salmonellosis illnesses from nine states, the CDC reports.
-Illnesses range from January 9, 2017, to November 4, 2017.
+- The recalled frozen shredded coconut was linked to 27 salmonellosis illnesses from nine states, the CDC reports.
+Illnesses ranged from January 9, 2017, to November 4, 2017.
 This outbreak appears to be over.

 - Multiple coconut samples tested by the Massachusetts Department of Public Health were positive for Salmonella, including the same strain of Salmonella that caused illnesses.